 Populating a TreeGrid with in-memory data can be done as follows

-The HierarchyData class can be used to build the hierarchical data structure, and it can then be passed on to InMemoryHierarchicalDataProvider.
+The TreeData class can be used to build the hierarchical data structure, and it can then be passed on to TreeDataProvider.
 It is simply a hierarchical collection, that the data provider uses to populate the TreeGrid.

 The setItems method in TreeGrid can be used to set the root level items.
-Internally an InMemoryHierarchicalDataProvider with HierarchyData is used.
+Internally an TreeDataProvider with TreeData is used.
 If at any time you want to modify the in-memory data in the grid, you may do it as follows

 Note that for adding or removing nodes, you always need to call the refreshAll method in the data provider you are using.
 The refreshItem method can only be used when just the data for that item is updated, but not for updates that add or remove items.